swanky-rt/Student-Navigator/assignment-3/README.md

 * **TextCNN Experiment:** Applied DP-SGD to TextCNN for text classification, tuning σ and C with a small grid sweep to compare against MLP.
 ChatGPT guided on implementing the CNN architecture we came up with setup (embeddings, 1D conv, pooling), Opacus integration, and Colab GPU optimization.
 All experiments and results were executed and interpreted by us.

-* **Report Writing and Visualization:** Authored eading Report, README and InferenceReport independently, including dataset details, DP analysis, and results.
-ChatGPT was used only for minor Markdown editing, section organization, and phrasing improvements - not for writing, analysis, or conclusions.
-We used LLM to verify if our theoritical understanding is right.
-Formulas were derived from the cited papers and clarified via ChatGPT for notation consistency.
+* **Documentation:** Authored eading Report, README and InferenceReport independently, including dataset details, DP analysis, and results.
+ChatGPT was used only for minor Markdown editing, and phrasing improvements - not for writing, analysis, or conclusions.
+We used LLM to verify if our theoritical understanding is right and clarified via ChatGPT for notation consistency.

 ---
 ### What We Did Ourselves